There are writers. And then there are professional writers.

 But it’s a mandatory step for self-sufficient writers.

 My favorite way to catch mistakes in everything I write and edit is to proofread from the end of a document to the beginning.
-You can learn how to implement that technique here.

 Be the artist who treats their craft with the utmost thought and care.
 It leads to better relationships and more opportunities for creative work.